ChristophP/react-model-view-update/README.md

 function | description
 ---      |  ----
-**init** | A function which returns the initial value for your model and a list of effects.
-Runs once after your app renders for the first time.
+**init** | Initialize your app by returning a tuple of your initial model and any effects you want to run.
+Runs only once when `createApp()` is called.
 **update** | A function that gets messages, the current model and computes and returns a new model (reducer) and a list of effects.
-Runs whenever events happen.
+Runs whenever messages are send (via `sendMsg`).
-**view** |A function that gets the model and a message dispatching function and returns some JSX.
+**view** | A function that gets the model and a message dispatching function and returns some JSX.
+Called whenever `update()` has run.
-**subscriptions** | A function that sets up event listeners to events external to the application like timers, sockets, or clicks on the document and dispatches new messages.
+**subscriptions** | A function that sets up and removes event listeners to events external to the application like timers, sockets, or clicks on the document and dispatches new messages.
 Runs whenever the model changes.

 ## Installing